Karen Brown | Hugh Shanks | Peter Roche | Nicola Briggs | Derek Wyatt | Claire Malcolm | Fiona Collins | Hsin Loke | Meredith Niles | Eleanor Wolfson

 Karen Brown (Chair)

-Karen has served on the boards of several charities and has chaired Oxfam GB's board of trustees since 2011.
-She is also a trustee for Oxfam International.
-She has a particular interest in supporting children and young people born into disadvantage.
+Karen has served on the boards of several charities and was chair of Oxfam GB's board of trustees from 2011 until October 2017 and a member of Oxfam's international board.
+She has a particular interest in supporting children and young people with fewer opportunities.
 Karen previously enjoyed a distinguished career in television, as deputy director of programmes for Channel 4 and managing director of 4 Learning.
 Leading Channel 4 in this area for a number of years, she devised and supported several programme campaigns, including a drive (in conjunction with libraries) to encourage reading, and another tackling hidden illiteracy among adults.
 She is a governor of Ravensbourne, a design, media and digital university sector college and trustee of Book Works, another Arts Council supported organisation, who publish and make artists' books

 Hugh Shanks (Vice Chair of Trustees)

 Hugh worked for Citibank in HR for nine years and then joined Towers Perrin, the global HR consultancy where he worked for 24 years in a variety of consulting and leadership roles.
 For the last seven years he was on the main board of the firm and chaired the HR and Remuneration Committee.
 Since retiring from full time consulting in 2010, Hugh has focused on charitable activities and is Chair of Guildford Home-Start (a family support charity), a mentor for care organisations and a churchwarden in the local church.
 Hugh is married with three children, all of whom are pursuing careers in the arts and he enjoys dog walking and cycling in the Surrey Hills.